 Stop Comparing Different Attribution Models

-Your sessions data and conversion data use different models.
-Accept this or change your Key Events to Last-Click if you want consistency.
+Different attribution models serve different purposes-your sessions data and conversion data use different models for good reasons.
+Accept this architectural choice or change your Key Events to Last-Click if you want consistency.

 From my client work, the businesses that fight this system waste months.
 The ones that embrace it start making better decisions immediately.
 The multi-model approach reveals customer behaviour patterns that single-model attribution masks.